-Local Housing Objectives Pursuant to clause 7.3.1 (b) of the R-Codes, the following Local Housing Objectives augment or add to the listed sections of the R-Codes.
-For all development that is not subject to the R-Codes, the following apply as Design Deemed to Comply Pursuant to clause 7.3.1 (a) of the R-Codes, the following provisions replace the Deemed to Comply requirements in the listed sections of the R-Codes.
-For all development that is not subject to the R-Codes, the following apply as Deemed-to- Principles. omply provisions. f) The maximum height of any solid portion of a new fence is to be 750mm above the adjacent footpath level.
-The remaining portion is to be a minimum of 80% visually permeable; and g) The maximum height of fence piers with decorative capping to be 2.0 metres above the adjacent footpath level; or Fencing types as illustrated in the diagrams below are permitted.
+Pursuan Local H sections t to clause 7.3. lousing Object of the R-Cod cusing Objectives 1.1 (b) of the R-Codes, the following tives augment or add to the listed es.
+For all development that is not es, the following apply as Design Principles. provision listed sed ant to clause 7 as replace the ctions of the R to the R-Cod emed to Comply 7.3.1 (a) of the R-Codes, the following Deemed to Comply requirements in the R-Codes.
+For all development that is not es, the following apply as Deemed-to- comply provisions. be 1.8 metres above the adjacent footpath level; f) The maximum height of any solid portion of a new fence is to be 750mm above the adjacent footpath level.
+The remaining portion is to be a minimum of 80% visually permeable; and g) The maximum height of fence piers with decorative capping to be 2.0 metres above the adjacent footpath level; or h) Fencing types as illustrated in the diagrams below are permitted.
 Variations to the examples indicated below may be supported where it can be demonstrated that they are compatible with the existing fence styles in the street.
 General Bu ilding De sign New 5.4.6 P6.1 New 6.2.4 P4.3 The roof of a building is to be designed so that it is similar to the existing streetscape character.
 New 5.4.6 C6.1 Pursuant to 6.2.4 C4 Roof pitch of ground and upper storeys of between 30 and 40 degrees, with 35 to 45 degree pitches to gables where it can be viewed from the street.
 New 5.4.6 P6.2 New 6.2.4 P4.4 New buildings must respond to the prevailing surrounding character and ensure unsympathetic contrasts in scale, mass and materials are avoided.
 New 5.4.6 C6.2 Pursuant to 6.2.4 C4 New dwellings' floor levels match, or mediate between, properties on both sides of the proposed dwelling.
 Floor levels of the original dwellings in Harley Street are raised approximately 300 - 500mm above footpath level, which assists to define the verandah area and provide additional privacy as views into front rooms are obscured.
 New 5.4.6 P6.3 New 6.2.4 P4.5 Each street facing window should have a style that suits the predominant character of the street and the architectural style of the proposed dwelling.
 New 5.4.6 C6.3 Pursuant to 6.2.4 C4 Street facing windows have a height of at least 1.6 times their width.
-New 5.4.6 P6.4 New 6.2.4 P4.6 Additions visible from the street should be compatible with and respectful of the existing dwelling and the predominant character of the existing dwellings within the street.
-New 5.4.6 C6.4 Pursuant to 6.2.4 C4 Additions to existing buildings will only be supported where they are located behind the original facade and set back so that the existing front building and roof form remains the dominant feature to the street.